richardschoen/pymonfori/README.md

 python3 pymonhttp.py  --host=www.google.com --echoresults=true  --secure=false  --scanvalue=clientWidth --scanresults=true
 ```

-### pymondirsize.py - This script processes a directory and all subdirectories to calculate size and option.
-The script can output just the total bytes or it can also list each individual file in a pipe (|) delimited list along with a running total to quickly identify when a large file has been encounterd because the total goes up rapidly.
+### pymondirsize.py - This script processes a directory and all subdirectories to calculate size.
+Optionally the script can output just the total bytes or it can also list each individual file in a pipe (|) delimited list along with a running total to quickly identify when a large file has been encounterd because the total goes up rapidly.

 Example to get the size of the /tmp directory.
 DO not list any file names, just the total bytes found
 ```